cue-lang/cuelang.org/hugo/content/en/docs/howto/use-the-builtin-function-len/index.md

 a: len([5, 4, 3, 2])

-// using len() on a string returns the number of
+// Using len() on a string returns the number of
-// bytes it contains, not the number of characters
+// bytes it contains, not the number of
+// characters

-// this input is of type bytes
+// This input is of type bytes
 b: len('😎abc123🥶')

-// this input is of type string
+// This input is of type string
 b: len("😎abc123🥶")
 {{< /code-tab >}}
 {{< code-tab name="TERMINAL" language="" type="terminal" area="top-right" >}}